Tom Furniss

 Tom Annan Furniss (born 1988) is a New Zealand comedian.

 Life and career

 Tom grew up in Mount Maunganui.
 He studied Screen and Media Studies at The University of Waikato.
 In early 2010 he was selected as a finalist in Raw Comedy Quest.
 In the 2011 New Zealand International Comedy Festival Tom performed alongside John Carr in their debut show ‘Cold Duck and Tamogotchis’.

-In 2011 his team Grand Cheval Productions won the 48HOURS Filmmaking Competition with their mockumentary about chumping; guys who jump over children.
-Tom is currently preparing for the Christchurch Classic body building competition which is an annual event for up and coming athletes.
+In 2011 his team Grand Cheval Productions won the 48HOURS Filmmaking Competition with their mockumentary about chumping; men who jump over children.